 Tips: You can NOT bring your own food inside but they do serve up kid favorites like pizza, hot dogs, and juice boxes from their kitchen.
 Also, know there’s a toy store that you walk through to get into the play area.
 We have the same discussion every time we go – we are not here to buy toys :).

 The Children’s Museum is located within Cincinnati Museum Center at Union Terminal.
-Most of Union Terminal is currently closed for restoration but the Children’s Museum does remain open.
 The Children’s Museum has activities appropriate for children of all ages.
 Areas include: The Woods (kids 8 and older), the Energy Zone, Nature’s Trading Post, Kid’s Town, and more.

 Learn more about the Children’s Museum here.

 Adventure Station is an indoor playground located within Sharon Centre in Sharon Woods.
 Open to children ages 2-12, the two-story, handicap accessible playground features ladders, tunnels, interactive play areas and a ball pit for hours of indoor fun.